 December 31, 2006

 Were you brought up to believe that taking care of yourself is selfish, and that to be a good person you need to be self-sacrificing?
-In this article, discover what is selfish and what isn't.
+Not true!

 One of the false beliefs that stops many people, especially women, from practicing Inner Bonding and learning to take loving care of themselves is the belief that "taking care of myself is selfish.
 In order to be a good person, I'm supposed to be self-sacrificing and take care of others instead of myself."